frp-arduino/frp-arduino/doc/edsl.md

 ![The EDSL workflow.](doc/edsl.png)

-The executable is a compiler from our DSL to C.
+The executable is a compiler from our EDSL to C.